Stuck trying to figure out how to quiet your noisy fridge?

 When you’re looking for a new fridge, keep an eye out for the following:

 - Efficiency ratings.
-Finally, more efficient fridges are designed to use less electricity by running less often.
-The less often your refrigerator’s compressor kicks on, the less noise you’ll hear.
-Efficient fridges are simply quieter.
+More efficient fridges are designed to use less electricity by running less often.
+The less often your refrigerator’s compressor kicks in, the less noise you’ll hear.
+In general, efficient fridges are quieter.

 - Propane-run.
-If you’re looking for a fridge for a camper or an RV?
-Then consider a propane fridge.
-They run silently, with no compressor necessary.
+If you’re looking for a fridge for a camper or an RV, my usual advice is to consider a propane fridge.
+Propane fridges run silently, and no compressor is needed.
 The result is a completely silent refrigerator.

 A noisy fridge can be a constant annoyance.
-I hope that this guide helps you get a little more peace and quiet in your day-to-day life.
+I hope this guide helps you get a little more peace and quiet in your daily life.

 Whether you silence your current fridge or get a newer, quieter model, getting rid of fridge noise takes care of a constant source of stress.

 If this article has helped you, why not support us by checking out our related articles below and subscribing to our newsletter?